 Chairman in an LCIA arbitration with a London seat relating to a commodity contract dispute in Europe.

-Co-arbitrator in an ad hoc arbitration subject to Indian procedural & proper law between service providers in the education sector in India & the Middle East.
+Co-arbitrator in an ad hoc arbitration subject to Indian procedural law and proper law between service providers in the education sector.

 Alec advised regularly on several mediations a year for many years as party counsel.
 He usually sits several times a year as a mediator covering a wide range of sectors including shipping & ship building, I.T., hospitality, real estate, construction, insurance, healthcare and employment disputes.

 B.A.
 HONS (OXON)

 Member Of Saudi Centre For Commercial Arbitration Rules Advisory Committee (2019 Onwards)

 Vice Chairman – ICC – UAE Commission On Arbitration & ADR (2016 To 2019) And Committee Member (Ongoing)